arcus/LIEAF2022_workshop/github_slides.md

 In the purple box, here are some of my pinned repositories, which are the ones I want easily visible for fast access.
 A repository is a directory of files all related to a single project.

 --{{3}}--
-In green, at the top, we see the "Repositories" tab, where I can see all 59 of my repositories.
+Speaking of repositories, in green, at the top, we see the "Repositories" tab, where I can see all of my repositories.

 --{{4}}--
 And finally, if you follow the orange arrow on the right side, you can see a plus button which will allow me to add a new repository.

 --{{5}}--
+What can the name "GitHub" tell us?
 If you think of the word *hub* as referring to a central place for something, you might realize that "GitHub" is a central place for "git".
 But... what's git?
-Before we start diving into this website, what is it all about?

 {{0-1}}
 ![](media/github_account_home_0.png)<!-- style = "max-width:800px; border: 1px solid;" -->